-In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the WÜBER trademark at the moment it registered the disputed domain name.
-The disputed domain name is virtually identical to the Complainant's distinctive WÜBER trademark, and combines it with a TLD which may increase the confusion with the Complainant's business.
-Moreover, the Complainant's mark has been registered more than 15 years before the disputed domain name.
+In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the ARCELORMITTAL trademark at the moment it registered the disputed domain name, since the disputed domain name incorporates the Complainant's distinctive and well-known ARCELORMITTAL trademark in its entirety and adds terms which refer to one of the Complainant's subsidiaries.
+Moreover, the Complainant's mark had been registered more than 15 years before the disputed domain name.
+Finally, the reputation of the Complainant's ARCELORMITTAL trademark has been confirmed by several UDRP panels (see e.g. ARCELORMITTAL v.
+China Capital, CAC Case No. 101908).

-According to the Complainant, the disputed domain name resolved to a website appearing to offer products similar to the Complainant's products.
+As established above, the disputed domain name resolved to a website appearing to impersonate one of the Complainant's subsidiaries.
 In the Panel's view, the circumstances of this case indicate that the Respondent has intentionally attempted to attract Internet users to its website for commercial gain by creating a likelihood of confusion with the Complainant and the Complainant's trademarks (see section 3.2.4, WIPO Overview 3.0).

-Given the totality of the circumstances discussed above, the current state of the disputed domain name resolving to an inactive page does not prevent a finding of bad faith under the doctrine of passive holding (see section 3.3, WIPO Overview 3.0).
+Given the totality of the circumstances discussed above, the current state of the disputed domain name redirecting to a registrar parking page does not prevent a finding of bad faith under the doctrine of passive holding (see section 3.3, WIPO Overview 3.0).
+Moreover, the Panel finds that the evidence of active MX records connected to the disputed domain name is a further indication of bad faith.

-Finally, the Respondent did not contest any of the above.
+Finally, the Respondent did not formally take part in the administrative proceedings.
 According to the Panel, this serves as an additional indication of the Respondent's bad faith.